from a Western standpoint

 These new tendencies in dress and gender roles show that Ukraine is very slowly but surely becoming europeanized.
 Just across the border in Poland the vast majority of young people dress in western-style unisex clothing.
 You cannot tell who is rich and who is poor.
 In Ukraine this process is taking place as well, but very slowly.*

 *NOTE: A year after writing this article (now August 2006) it has become apparent that fashion has changed dramatically in Kyiv.
 People are wearing more colorful, individualistic clothing.
 Black is out of fashion.
 The choice of clothing to wear has skyrocketed, and the emphasis is shifting dramatically from status stereotypes to individuality.
 I expect this process to follow in other large Ukrainian cities in the next several years and eventually reach the smaller cities around Ukraine.

 Grooming and personal hygiene

 Standards of grooming and hygiene can differ widely from culture to culture.
 Arab men in Ukraine, for example, almost always have a slick, preened appearance.
 Americans are known worldwide for their straight white teeth and "Hollywood smile," as well as for obesity among young people.
 Other cultures are known for their lower standards of hygiene.
 In Ukraine there is a sort of double standard.
 Women (especially young women) tend to dress and groom carefully, while men often are careless about their appearance.
 While hygiene seems to be generally improving, decaying teeth and bad odors are not at all uncommon.
 Smoking is extremely prevalent in public places.
 Dental floss is not yet widely used, and dental care standards lag behind the West.
 Many older folks bathe just once a week.
-However, hygiene among working professionals is comparable to developed countries.
+However, hygiene among working professionals is similar to developed countries.
 [This is old information!
 Things have improved since then. — 2014]